 Sumida Hokusai Museum すみだ北斎美術館

-The ultra-modern Sumida Hokusai Museum in Tokyo's Ryogoku district is dedicated to the life and work of the late-Edo period artist Katsushika Hokusai (1760-1849), who single-handedly defined Japanese art for the world in the nineteenth century.
+The ultra-modern Sumida Hokusai Museum near Tokyo's Ryogoku district is dedicated to the life and work of the late-Edo period artist Katsushika Hokusai (1760-1849), who single-handedly defined Japanese art for the world in the nineteenth century.

 This architecturally striking museum set in a small play park follows the trend set by the Tokyo Skytree in creating a new, cutting edge face for the once-drab east-end ward of Sumida.

 For most of his life, Hokusai took his inspiration from everyday life, creating lively, colorful depictions of people and street scenes, marked by a lighthearted, often humorous, mood.
 Many of these include erotic shunga prints, that were popular in pre-modern Japan.
 Another genre of his work features the kind of drawing that is seen as the precursor to the style of modern manga comics.
 It was only later in life, in his 60s, that Hokusai produced the landscape works he is best known for today, such as the Thirty-Six Views of Mt.
 Fuji series, the Great Wave off Kanagawa, and Fine Wind, Clear Morning.